faresQ7h/business-inventory-management-app-winforms-csharp/README.md

 ## Data Storage

 The application saves all data **locally** on the user’s computer.
-All application data is stored inside the Windows **AppData** directory in a folder named:

-This folder is created automatically when the application runs for the first time and is used to store all required data files for the application.
+All application data is stored inside the Windows **AppData** directory in a folder named: MyBusinessInventoryApp This folder is created automatically when the application runs for the first time and is used to store all required data files for the application.